munaai/collab-notes-ecs/README.md

 ### Docker Build and Push
 - Builds the Docker image
 - Performs a security scan using Trivy
+- Uses a **non-root user** in the Dockerfile to enhance container security.
 - Pushes the image to Amazon ECR

-### Terraform Plan and Apply
+### Terraform Plan
 - Runs after a successful Docker build or when manually triggered.
-- Sets up AWS credentials and downloads terraform.tfvars from S3.
+- Configures AWS credentials and downloads terraform.tfvars from **S3**.
-- Runs Terraform formatting check, linter, plan, and apply.
-- Automatically provisions or updates infrastructure on AWS.
+- Runs **Terraform fmt**, **TFLint**, and **Checkov** for validation and security checks.
+- Executes terraform plan and uploads the plan as an artifact.

+### Terraform Apply
+- Runs automatically after a successful **Terraform Plan** or when triggered manually.
+- Applies the Terraform configuration to **provision or update AWS infrastructure**.

 ### Terraform Destroy
 - Destroys all infrastructure managed by Terraform when no longer required